Center Schedule

 I had so many teachers literally begging for reading centers that are similar to my math centers.
 And I listen!

+I have a full year of reading centers for third grade.
+And we are adding second-grade reading centers to the store.
 The really cool part is that one of the centers is always reading response.
-Students are still practicing that skill while you also mix in some fun sorting, matching and task card type centers.
+Students are still practicing that skill while you also mix in some fun sorting, matching, and task card type centers.

 Technology